 Q: How is Community solar different from rooftop solar?

 A: Rooftop solar refers to solar systems located on the roof of a home, where the benefits of that system go only to the owner of that home.
-Whereas community solar refers to a way of sharing the benefits of a larger solar system amongst various members of a community.
+Whereas community solar refers to a way of sharing the benefits of a larger solar system amongvarious members of a community.
 Those community members may be located miles away from the community solar system.
-With community solar each member of the community that subscribes to the community solar system is given a portion of the energy produced by the community solar system.
+Each member of the community who subscribes to the community solar system is given a portion of the energy produced by that system.

 Q: Is this a program with my utility company?